 The user interface of the software changes a lot in the earlier builds.
 Automation testing helps us in repetitive execution of the tests and if that is not being achieved, then there is no point.
 In the earlier stages, a tester ignores these types of mistakes as an automation tester, I did too.
 Now, I know I shouldn’t have.!

 The change in user interface forces us to change the test scripts.
 Sometimes an element changes its location in the future builds and the scripts took advantage of that location to test further.
 This complete test execution fails due to the location change which was something on which the tests relied.
 For example, while automated browser testing, if the location of a certain image changes, the Selenium automation testing script would not be able to find the location.
 This will fail the entire test.
 These kinds of tests, that rely on user interface should be written as less as possible.

 Automation is a booming industry.
 From small JUnit tests to larger Selenium scripts, everyone is moving towards automation.
 You might encounter the same code with small added patches and have to run the same tests again.
 With automation, the margin of error in repetitive tasks has been reduced to zero.
-But this stage is achieved only after some practice and experience into automation.
+But this stage is achieved only after some practice and experience with automation.
 While people are stepping into automation for the first time, they are bound to commit some mistakes.
-Although committing mistakes is no crime, but if you are working in a company or in a team, these mistakes cost you money, time and other crucial resources.
-Which is why it is better to be safe beforehand.
+Although committing mistakes is no crime, if you are working in a company or in a team, these mistakes cost you money, time, and other crucial resources.
+This is why it is better to be safe beforehand.
 I hope you will not succumb to these 14 mistakes as an automation tester.
 Happy testing! 🙂